vinceallenvince/FloraJS/README.markdown

 FloraJS is a JavaScript framework I built to explore natural systems simulation.
 In Flora, the "world" is your web browser.
 DOM elements inhabit the world and behave according to rules meant to simulate a natural environment.

-To setup a simple Flora system, reference the Flora .js file and the latest version of Modernizr from two script tags in the <head> of your document.
-In the body, add a <script> tag and create a new Flora system.
+To setup a simple Flora system, reference the Flora .js file and the latest version of Modernizr from two script tags in the &lt;head&gt; of your document.
+In the body, add a &lt;script&gt; tag and create a new Flora system.
 Pass the system a function that describes the elements in your world.

 The following is taken from examples/simple.html.